 Refresh app's access without the user

 Clients can maintain offline access to resources and continue operating on behalf of the user even after the user leaves and is no longer actively interacting with the app.
 Since the access tokens are short-lived, they need to be reissued once they expire.
 OAuth 2.0 enables applications to obtain new access tokens without requiring a user to authenticate by exchanging refresh tokens for new access tokens.
 By default, refresh tokens expire after 14 days unless rotated.
-The maximum period of time the refresh tokens can be rotated is 1 year.

 For example, the Cloud hosting platform enables you to deploy your service on-demand or according to preset schedule.
 To deploy the service on your behalf, the hosting platform has maintain access by issuing new access token in exchange for refresh tokens.